Originally published November 4, 2021, updated February 14, 2022

 - A microservices approach demands digitally mature organizations with strong IT departments.
 Unlike all-in-one tools, you’ll need added focus on the design, components, data transfer, and synchronization across the business.

-- While microservices enable independent management of different system components, it isn’t well-suited to an MVP approach.
+- While microservices enable independent management of different system components, it isn’t well-suited to an eCommerce MVP approach.

 Modular platforms hit the sweet spot